-Body shop carrier EFT reconciliation is the cash-application workflow that ties each insurance deposit to the carrier remittance advice, one or more repair orders, and the customer-pay deductible portion.
+For a body shop, carrier EFT reconciliation means tying each insurance deposit to the remittance advice, the related repair order or orders, and the customer-pay deductible portion.
 A reliable workpaper starts from the bank line, splits batched carrier deposits across ROs, checks the split total back to the bank, and flags short-pays or supplement follow-up before month-end close.

 Non-DRP checks and one-off carrier payments can use the same evidence standard, but they should not drive the workflow design.
 The recurring DRP EFT cycle is where the volume, batching, and month-end pressure usually live.